petershin/liferay-learn/docs/liferay-cloud/latest/en/tuning-security-settings.md

 Make sure not to commit any sensitive information (including licenses, credentials, secrets, etc.) to your repository.
 Use Liferay Cloud [secrets](./tuning-security-settings/managing-secure-environment-variables-with-secrets.md) to manage credentials or other sensitive variables needed for your project.

 !!! note
     Your Liferay PaaS subscription includes an enterprise Liferay DXP license automatically deployed with your environment.
-You do not need to supply a license with your installation.
+You need not supply a license with your installation.

 ### Code Scans